The 5S

 About fifty years ago, Toyota understood this.
 They created the 5S method and implemented it in all their production lines.
 With constant improvement in mind, they developed a solution to increase performance on the shop floor while ensuring the safety of employees.

-This visual management approach of the 5S makes it easy to identify where things are.
+This visual management approach makes it easy to identify where things are.
 It allows you to:

 Seiri: Select

-The criteria for sorting are set.
-For example, let's take the case of a maintenance workshop in a company.
-Can the tools be categorised?
+First, we establish the sorting criteria.
+For example, let’s take the case of a maintenance workshop in a company.
+Can the tools be categorized?
 How often are they used?
 How many of these tools should I have?
-Is it really necessary to have it?
-Then we sort them out: which items are broken, non-functional, etc.
+Are they really necessary?

 Seiton: Situating